n00bytes/Script-to-Go/README.md

 # Script-To-Go
-Let's automating your regular pentesting task.

-This tool is created to automate the following task:
+This script was created to automate the following task:

 Port Scanning using Nmap:
   * TCP top 10k ports
   * UDP top 1k ports

-Subdomain enumeration using:
+Collect 2nd level domain from Nmap result and use to perform Subdomain enumeration using:
   * Amass
   * Subfinder

 Website screen capturing using:
   * Aquatone

-HTTP prober using:
+Identified active domains using HTTP prober using:
   * httpx

 Vulnerability Scanning using: